 MEMBERS Development Company starts new year with new owner credit unions

-MINNEAPOLIS, MN (February 20, 2018) — MEMBERS Development Company’s owners say collaborating on research and development not only offers the benefit of combined expertise and fresh ideas, but it also makes big-ticket initiatives affordable.
+COLUMBUS, OH (February 20, 2018) — MEMBERS Development Company’s owners say collaborating on research and development not only offers the benefit of combined expertise and fresh ideas, but it also makes big-ticket initiatives affordable.

 MDC Chief Executive Officer Jeff Kline says that’s why the CUSO has seen significant growth.